Packaging for eCommerce | Unboxing what you need to know

 Defining eCommerce product packaging

-Before you dive headfirst into all the odds and ends of this, you first need to define what is eCommerce packaging.
+Before diving headfirst into all the nitty-gritty of this subject, you first need to define “what is eCommerce packaging?”.

-It’s not unusual to believe that product packaging is as simple as finding the correct box for your product to get it from point A to point B. After all, within shipping and pickup, the packaging does play a massive role.
+It’s not unusual to believe that product packaging is as simple as finding the right box to transport your product from point A to point B. After all, packaging plays a massive role in shipping and pickup.

-Even if your focus is on eCommerce for retail, packaging simply comes down to the type of package you choose to use when shipping to clients.
+If your focus is on eCommerce for retail, packaging simply comes down to the type of package you choose to use when shipping to clients.
 For example, let’s say you’re in the clothing and footwear industry.
 You wouldn’t be using the same type of packaging that a food delivery service or fragile goods seller uses.
-This is where you’ll need to define your own packaging needs.
+This is why it’s crucial to define your own packaging needs.

 You tick several boxes simultaneously with the correct packaging design, material, dedicated purpose, and artistic flair. eCommerce packaging, then, is about so much more than just boxing.

 It’s about security, brand identity, customer satisfaction, and being a significant player in your cost-profit margin.
 All that sounds well and good.
-However, first things first, you need to understand the various packaging types your eCommerce business can utilise.
+However, first things first—you need to understand the various types of packages your eCommerce business can utilise.

 Different types of product packaging

 While you can take a vastly diverse approach to individual package construction and design, some industry standards are considered staples for a reason.
-It’s important to remember your product type, size, and shape.
+Remember your product type, size, and shape.

 Here’s a rundown of what you should know about the ideal packaging options that are most popular for safely transporting your goods from cart to customer: